Staff Organisation Structure and LT

 Shelley Thomas, Assistant Headteacher HIVE and Therapies

-Sarah Fraser-Thwaites, Assistant Headteacher Specialist
+Sarah Fraser-Thwaites, Assistant Headteacher Middle School

-Josie Glover (maternity cover), Assistant Headteacher First School
+Rebecca Brosnan, Assistant Headteacher First School

 Rachel Goymer, Assistant Headteacher The Link

-Helen Hannam, Associate Headteacher
+Helen Hannam, Headteacher & Principal

 I studied for my Degree (B.A Hons and PGCE) at Liverpool University.
-Following these studies I decided to travel and spent the next 10 years in Hong Kong working as part of the English Schools' Foundation.
-I have worked extensively within the pastoral system during my teaching career and moved towards Special Educational Needs taking my SENCO qualification at Reading University.
+Following these studies I decided to travel and spent the next 10 years in Hong Kong working as part of the English Schools' Foundation teaching GCSE and A Level.

 I am very grateful to be given the opportunity to come and work at Manor Green School in the role of Head of Wellbeing and Safeguarding.
 A few weeks before I had my job interview I was lucky enough to be given a tour of the school and was not only impressed by the excellent facilities and staff resources, but was taken aback at how happy all the students were.
 I immediately knew that this was where I wanted to work.